Here are some helpful questions to ask your child's doctor.

-- Do you have any written information that I can use to learn more about my child's special health needs?
+- Do you have any written information that I can use to learn more about my child's surgery and condition?

 - When can my child last eat and drink?